ManageIQ/manageiq-documentation/managing_providers/_topics/ansible_credentials.md

 # Credentials

-Credentials are utilized by {{ site.data.product.title }} for authentication when running Ansible playbooks against machines, synchronizing with inventory sources, and importing project content from a version control system.
+Credentials are utilized by {{ site.data.product.title_short }} for authentication when running Ansible playbooks against machines, synchronizing with inventory sources, and importing project content from a version control system.

 ## Adding Credentials

-{{ site.data.product.title }} can store credentials used by playbooks.
+{{ site.data.product.title_short }} can store credentials used by playbooks.
 Credentials saved in {{ site.data.product.title_short }} are matched and executed with a playbook when run.